Aclaputra/hikari-jdbc/README.md

 # java-jdbc
-Learn Java Database JDBC to MySQL
+Learn Mysql CJ JDBC Driver for database and JUnit Jupiter for testing purposes.